helm/helm-www/content/docs/topics/v2_v3_migration.md

      deployed releases are updated/removed by v2 only
    - Helm v2 and v3 can quite happily manage the same cluster.
 The Helm versions can be installed on the same or separate systems
-   - If installing Helm v3 on the same system, you need to to perform an additional step to ensure that both client versions can co-exist until ready to remove Helm v2 client.
+   - If installing Helm v3 on the same system, you need to perform an additional step to ensure that both client versions can co-exist until ready to remove Helm v2 client.
 Rename or put the Helm v3 binary in a different folder to avoid conflict